lizmat/articles/towards-more-coverage-1.md

 # Towards more coverage

-It was sometime in November (or was it December?) last year that my attention was drawn again to a feature of [`MoarVM`](https://moarvm.org) that is sadly under-documented and really only visible if you run `moar` without any arguments:
+It was sometime in November (or was it December?) last year that my attention was drawn again to a feature of [`MoarVM`](https://moarvm.org) that is sadly under-documented and its existence is really only visible if you run `moar` without any arguments:
 ```
-% moar
+$ moar
 ERROR: Missing input file.

 USAGE: moar [--crash] [--libpath=...] input.moarvm [program args]
-:
-:
+# more lines
   MVM_COVERAGE_LOG  Append (de-duped by default) line-by-line coverage messages to this file
-:
+# still more lines
 ```
 Very terse documentation about a very useful feature to have in a virtual machine: the creation of a so-called "coverage log", that shows *which* lines of source code have been executed during the run of a process.
 Such information can be used to find out whether test-files of a distribution actually test all of the possible code-paths in a distribution.